TyraelFooster/GitLab-Time-Tracker/README.md

 ### GitLab Setup

 1. Create a personal access token in GitLab
-2. Ensure the token has `api` scope
+2. Ensure the token has `read api` scope
 3. Update the configuration in `tracker-config.ts`

 ### Time Range